sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 	[Eph 4:11-16 NKJV] 11 And He Himself gave some [to be] apostles, some prophets, some evangelists, and some pastors and teachers, 12 for the equipping of the saints for the work of ministry, for the edifying of the body of Christ, 13 till we all come to the unity of the faith and of the knowledge of the Son of God, to a perfect man, to the measure of the stature of the fullness of Christ;

 There are two Greek words we need to look at very quickly before we can fully appreciate what Paul is really saying in verse 13.
 The word Paul uses here for "man" in the Greek is a word that can only refer to a male.
 In fact, it is the word that is used for "husband" in the Greek.
 This word appears seven times throughout the book of Ephesians, but only in chapters 4 and 5.
 Every other time it appears in Ephesians, it is translated "husband".
-The word "to" in the English translation of this verse is actually the word "eis" in the Greek.
-TBD research here.

 It would actually be quite reasonable to translate this verse like the following:

-	13 till we all come into the unity of the faith and of the knowledge of the Son of God, into a perfect husband, into the measure of the stature of the fullness of Christ;
+	till we all come unto the unity of the faith and of the knowledge of the Son of God, unto a perfect husband, unto the measure of the stature of the fullness of Christ;

 Paul then continues by saying:

-	14 that we should no longer be children, tossed to and fro and carried about with every wind of doctrine, by the trickery of men, in the cunning craftiness of deceitful plotting, 15 but, speaking the truth in love, may grow up in all things into Him who is the head--Christ-- 16 from whom the whole body, joined and knit together by what every joint supplies, according to the effective working by which every part does its share, causes growth of the body for the edifying of itself in love.
+	that we should no longer be children, tossed to and fro and carried about with every wind of doctrine, by the trickery of men, in the cunning craftiness of deceitful plotting, 15 but, speaking the truth in love, may grow up in all things into Him who is the head--Christ-- 16 from whom the whole body, joined and knit together by what every joint supplies, according to the effective working by which every part does its share, causes growth of the body for the edifying of itself in love.

 The picture that Paul is painting here is that of a body of believers togheter with Christ as head forming the perfect husband.
 The word for "husband" here is the same word Paul used in Corinthians when he was betrothing the "bride" to her husband.
 In other words, I think Paul is speaking about the husband that is part of that covenant relationship in Corinthians that the bride will be a part of some day.